 If that sounds expensive, that's because it is.
 But the cost comes back in savings of energy, time, and money when users don't bail the first time they experience your product.

+The only thing worse than losing potential customers is losing existing customers.
 The biggest friction point for most users today is time.
 They want things to be easy and fast.
-If you’re not investing in taking the friction out of your user experience, you’re limiting your potential for product-led growth.
+If you're not investing in taking the friction out of your user experience, you're limiting your potential for product-led growth.

 A PwC report found that 59% of people in the U.S. will walk away after several bad experiences even if they love a product.
-17% percent will do so after only one bad experience.
-The stakes are high and you don’t have a lot of chances to get it right.
+17% will do so after only one bad experience.
+The stakes are high and you don't have a lot of chances to get it right.

 What's shocking in our experience with clients is not that they don't know how to fix problems for their users.
 They haven't gotten around to doing it.
 Because of bureaucratic inertia, poor product management, or lack of time and money, they're ignoring the little things that could make a big difference.